zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/inheritance/tpc.md

 var query = context.People.ToString();
 ```

-This query generated the following SQL statements that being executed in the database.
+This query generated the following SQL statements that is being executed in the database.

 ```csharp